Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 - Both Global Variables (`VariableNames` in `rulesmd.ini`) and Local Variables (`VariableNames` in map) are now unlimited.
 - Script action `Deploy` now has vehicles with `DeploysInto` searching for free space to deploy at if failing to do so at initial location, instead of simply getting stuck.

+- In singleplayer campaigns, AI can now repair the base nodes by setting `[Basic]->AIRepairBaseNodes=yes`.

 ## Script actions

 ### `71` Timed Area Guard